mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

-You can now scroll the bars with ++up++ and ++down++, but... it's kind of wonky right now.
-What we want is the items to "snap" to their place, to scroll to the next item when we press a button.
-This can be fixed with `snapMode` and `highlightRangeMode`: setting `snapMode` keeps the elements organized when scrolling the list as a whole, while `highlightRangeMode` will make sure the selection follows the scrolling (that is, when you press ++up++ or ++down++, you actually select the next or previous element, not just view a different part of the list).
+You can now scroll the bars with ++up++ and ++down++, but... it's kind of weird right now.
+It'd be better for the items to "snap" to their place, to scroll to the next item when we press a button.
+This can be fixed with the `snapMode` and `highlightRangeMode` properties: setting `snapMode` keeps the elements organized when scrolling the list as a whole, while `highlightRangeMode` will make sure the selection follows the scrolling (that is, when you press ++up++ or ++down++, you actually select the next or previous element, not just view a different part of the list).

 ```qml
 ListView {